 The advance of science in Lyme Disease diagnosis and treatment is slowly advancing.
 Research is being done and laws are changing, not always in step with each other.
 Patients often aren’t sure how to decide or what to decide in terms of their treatment.

 Early diagnosis is critical.
 If diagnosed early, Lyme Disease is treated with 2 to 4 weeks of antibiotics.
 If you think you or a family member has Lyme Disease, it is important they medical attention early.
 Lyme Disease can be detected with widely available blood tests, within the first 15 to 30 days of a bite.

 Of course, prevention should be anyone’s first choice in protecting against exposure to Lyme Disease.
 If your family is like ours, they spend most of their time outdoors in the yard.
 For the best CT Lyme Disease protection an effective perimeter spray should be your first matter of course.
 Perimeter sprays create a barrier around your yard and areas where you spend the most time.
 They eliminate ticks for weeks on end.
-Mosquito Squad customers purchase a season long protection program in which their property is then re-treated every 3 weeks for the entire season.
+Mosquito Squad customers purchase a proactive protection throughout the season program in which their property is then re-treated every 3 weeks for the entire season.
 One of the additional benefits of our barrier spray is that it eliminates mosquitoes as well.
 This additional benefit provides the most enjoyment to customers enjoying and entertaining in their yard.